 HIS 450 Independent Study in History (1-5) i, ii.
 Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Completion of major-minor application form in history, minimum 2.5 GPA in the major field of study, and consent of department chairperson.
+Prerequisite: The student must have completed the major-minor application form, obtained the consent of the department chairperson, and earned a minimum 2.5 GPA in the major field of study.

 HIS 465 Methods of Teaching Social Studies (2) i.
-Principles and methods of teaching social studies in secondary school; objectives, problems, materials, and methods applied to the social studies curriculum.
+Principles and methods of teaching social studies in secondary school.
+Objectives, problems, materials, and methods applied to the social studies curriculum.
 Prerequisite: Consent of advisor.